 You can tell when a forested area has recently been disturbed by fire or logging, if there is an abundance of broadleaf trees, (which germinate readily and grow fast, initially) with smaller softwoods like douglas fir and cedars.
 In another fifty years or so the broadleaf hardwoods will be crowded out by the lofty needled softwoods.

 What are leaves good for?

 An adult would ask, “What role do fallen leaves play in forest ecology?”
-But, Danielle phrases all ecology questions in this way, "What are ants good for?", "What are slugs good for?"
+But, Boots phrases all ecology questions in this way, "What are ants good for?", "What are slugs good for?"

 Fallen leaves enrich the soil as they decompose, essentially providing a fresh layer of compost, small mammals use them in nest construction, like our resident squirrel who has constructed an impressive nest out of leaves, and many insects species eat them.
 Worms play a big part in composting leaves by dragging them into their burrows, eating them and casting off nutrient rich fertilizer.
 Leaves also capture water that might otherwise runoff.
 Fallen leaves play a significant role in maintaining that spongy layer of loam on the forest floor.